Mermaiding: Professionals

 Professional mermaids also encounter safety risks.
 In general, they must contend with having only a limited amount of oxygen to swim and stay underwater, as they traditionally eschew scuba equipment.
 Tank performers have found ways to overcome this issue, such as using air tubes installed in certain areas of the tank to receive a fresh burst of oxygen without having to resurface.
 Another way to cope with the limited oxygen involves stationing scuba divers in the tank where the mermaid performs and have them bring the mermaid fresh air whenever they request it with a gesture, although this method requires careful vigilance and attention.
 Failure to recognize the need for air can prove life-threatening for the performer, with at least one report of a mermaid nearly asphyxiating during a performance when divers missed her requests for air.
 Another mermaid, Gabriela Green-Thompson Kay, nearly drowned when her tail got stuck on some coral, surviving only because she wore a tail that she could be able to slip out of in an emergency such as this.

 Mermaids also incur various health risks while immersed in water.
 Without swim caps, mermaids fully expose their ears to water, subjecting them to ear pain and infection.
 The water they swim in may also contain bacteria that subjects them to waterborne illnesses and infections.
 Other potential minor health issues that mermaids can experience include foot blisters that occur as their tightly packed feet rub against the insides of the tail costume, muscle cramps in the legs from strenuous swimming movements in the tail costume, red eyes caused by continual exposure to chlorine in swimming pool water, along with cold and flu-like symptoms and minor respiratory problems induced from being in cold water.
 Mermaids who wear latex tin-cure tails are also subject to several toxic health effects that the chemicals of such material impart (see above).

 Mermaids who swim in the open ocean can have their safety jeopardized if they get too close to particular sea animals.
 For instance, a mermaid who gets up close to a whale would be at risk of being struck hard and seriously injured by even the slightest of the whale's movements.
 Although there are no reports of mermaids getting attacked or bitten by sharks, two mermaids have recounted colliding with one.
 A few others have recalled getting stung by venomous jellyfish.
-Despite these dangers, Hannah Mermaid herself has experience being able to fearlessly swim around great white sharks in full costume without a heavy-duty cage by maintaining high situational awareness and caution, determined to not let them challenge her dream while also expressing high respect for these predators and demonstrating how they are not eager to hunt anything like her.
+In an interview, Hannah Mermaid stated that she swam in costume around great white sharks without being injured.